 According to the intern, the famous pastor was caught in bed with a mistress less than one year after that staff meeting.

-As I’ve written before, these moral collapses by ministers are not uncommon.
+Sadly, such moral collapses by ministers are not uncommon.

 For pastors and all other leaders, stories like these should cause us to tremble in our boots.
 For it is not just the ancient biblical accounts that tell us how frail we are.
 It is also the stories of moral collapse “from the top” that happen every single day—even among the best, most well-intended Christian leaders.
 There is potential in every leader, even the most virtuous ones, to fall into and become caught in unimaginable transgression.